CarCareTruth Score

-The Ultra Clay Decontamination Mitt is The Rag Company's fine-grade polymer decontamination mitt — an 8.7" x 5.7" hand-mitt with a polymerized-rubber working surface bonded to a synthetic textile backing with a reinforced cuff hem.
+The Ultra Clay Decontamination Mitt is The Rag Company's fine-grade polymer decontamination mitt · an 8.7" x 5.7" hand-mitt with a polymerized-rubber working surface bonded to a synthetic textile backing with a reinforced cuff hem.
 The manufacturer classifies it as fine-grade and positions it as a clay-bar replacement for removing bonded contamination from paintwork and glass before waxing or sealing.
-The Amazon listing shows a 4.6/5 rating across 249 ratings and a BSR of #41 in Car Washing Sponges & Mitts.
-The cached review bodies were null at scoring, and no independent r/AutoDetailing, Detailing World, or AutoGeek bag-test or marring-comparison threads for this specific mitt were available — so the contamination-removal and marring scores sit at the fine-cut category median pending independent community evidence.
+It's well-reviewed on Amazon, but the cached review bodies were null at scoring, and no independent r/AutoDetailing, Detailing World, or AutoGeek bag-test or marring-comparison threads for this specific mitt were available · so the contamination-removal and marring scores sit at the fine-cut category median pending independent community evidence.

 Use the bag test.
 After rinsing a panel, slip your hand inside a clean plastic bag and run it across the paint.
 Rough or gritty areas still hold contamination; a slick, smooth feel indicates a fully decontaminated panel.
 The bag test is the community-standard confirmation method and is the most reliable way to check progress through a mitt's backing, which reduces tactile signal compared to direct contact with a clay bar.